BMW issues recalls for fire risk, recommends parking outside

 Dealers will replace the wiring and connectors.

-The recalls total about 1.4 million vehicles, but some are included in both, BMW said.
+The U.S. recalls total about 1.4 million vehicles, but some are included in both, BMW said.

+About 80,000 vehicles also are being recalled in Canada for the crankcase ventilation valve heater, BMW said.
+The company is reviewing whether the wiring recall will apply to Canadian vehicles.